prdass/PD_Lab_book/Protocols/SRB_Cytotoxicity_assay.md

 ### Notes
 1. When using aspirator remove from wall before turning off the handle (opposite of sign)
 2. When washing with acetic acid in Step 6 make sure the whole well is covered to remove excess dye - plate reader will pick it up
+3. After fixing the cells, the experiment can be paused anytime after a drying step.
+If doing this store plates at room temperature with the lid on